MaxHalldin/WienFilter/README.md

 # Wien Filter Tuning - Project code
 This git repo contains all code I produced for the project course at Uppsala University, Fall 22.

-This (hopefully soon) includes hardware interfaces for communication with lab equipment, a GUI and some optimization routines.
-Best of luck with it!
+The current code structure puts the majority code in the installable pythion package.
+This package contains GUI components in its [root folder](src/pythion/), that can be used to assemble your own GUI as needed.
+The subfolder [interfaces](src/pythion/interfaces) contains additional classes that help with connecting the GUI to hardware components.

+Additionally, the particular GUI developed for this project is assembled in the [main.py](main.py) file.
+This file can be used for inspiration as to how the [pythion](src/pythion/)-package can be used in practise.
+Of course, if your only interested in running the GUI, then the [main.py](main.py) file is all you'll ever need.
+It should of course be made into an executable sooner or later, for example using `pyinstaller`.

 ## Getting started:
-For now, there's really no demo executable file.
+As no executable file yet exists, running the program is easiest achieved by cloning the project via `git` and installing dependencies using `pip`.
+To do so, make sure you have `git` installed (for example, by opening a command prompt and writing `git -v`.
+If you don't see a text with some version number, you need to install `git`).
+Also make sure to have python 3 installed (not sure which specific version is needed).
+A python installation can similarily be checked by running `python --version` or `python3 --version`.

+Next, navigate in the command prompt to the folder where you wish to install the project, and run `git clone https://github.com/GustavLidberg/WienFilter.git`.
+This will add all project files to your own computer.

-To install dependencies, you might want to create a virtual environment, for example by writing: `python -m venv ./venv`.
-Then, activate the virtual environment using `source ./venv/Scripts/activate` (at least on my machine, you may have to locate the activation script yourself).
-Finally, install packages through `pip install -r requirements.txt`, and you should be able to run everything in the project (except the MicroPython files under `./Pico`)!
-When done, exit the virtual environment using `deactivate`.
+To install dependencies, you might want to create a virtual environment, to make sure you don't pollute your global python environment with packages.
+This can, for example, be achieved by writing `python -m venv ./venv` in the command prompt (make sure you're situated in the project's root folder).
+Then, activate the virtual environment using `source ./venv/Scripts/activate` (at least on my windows machine, you may have to locate the activation script yourself).
+Finally, install project dependencies by writing `pip install -e .`.
+Now, you should be able to run the program by writing `python main.py` or `python3 main.py`.

 ## Project structure
 Here's how the project is (currently) structured!
 This might change at any time with little to no notice so be aware.